Pumala/musicollaboratory/README.md

   *On the project page, users can learn more about the music project.
 They also have the option to submit a request to the project owner.
   *The request is sent to the project owner's inbox and a copy of the request is also sent to the user's outbox.
   *Then the project owner can either accept or decline the request.
   *If the request is accepted, the requester will be added to *project admin.
-5.
+As an admin, the user has authorization to edit the project info and upload files.

 ## History